A Developmentally-Inspired Examination of Shape versus Texture Bias in Machines: Experiment 1

 \textbf{Results and Discussion.} When $\alpha = 0$ and the background texture is fully salient, we predictably find a pattern of results that mirrors the observations made by \citeA{geirhos2019imagenet}.
-Across the board, the models are highly texture biased, with the notable exception of random ResNet-50 and DINO ResNet-50, which are weakly shape biased (see Figure~\ref{fig:alpha}).
-Surprisingly, we observed an even stronger texture bias than \citeA{geirhos2019imagenet}; for example, they observed about a 20\% shape bias in ResNet-50 compared to the mere 2\% shape bias we observed using the triplet-based procedure.
+Across the board, the models are highly texture biased, with the notable exception of the random ResNet-50 and DINO ResNet-50, which are weakly shape biased (see Figure~\ref{fig:alpha}).
+Surprisingly, we observed an even stronger texture bias than \citeA{geirhos2019imagenet}; for example, they observed about a 20\% shape bias in a pre-trained ResNet-50 compared to the mere 2\% shape bias we observed using the triplet-based procedure.
 As $\alpha$ increases and background texture salience decreases, all models displayed a monotonic increase in shape bias, although at varying rates.
 The vision transformer models including the CLIP model and the SAYCam-S model showed a substantial increase in shape bias, and were between 70-80\% shape biased when the background is completely white.
 On the other hand, the supervised ResNet-50 remained relatively texture biased throughout, only attaining a slight shape bias when $\alpha = 1$.
 Still, this increase is surprising given the extremely strong texture bias observed for ResNet-50 when $\alpha=0$.
 DINO ResNet-50 is the most shape biased for all $\alpha$ values and attained nearly 100\% shape bias when the background texture is completely removed.
-Finally, random ResNet-50 also displayed a rather strong shape bias throughout, which is curious given its lack of training.\footnote{We also ran Experiment 1 for all models besides the randomly initialized models using the original classification decision procedure from \citeA{geirhos2019imagenet} and found a very similar pattern of results.}
+This may be the result of the data augmentations used when training DINO such as Gaussian blur and color augmentation, which have been shown to increase shape bias in CNNs \cite{hermann2020origins}.
+Finally, random ResNet-50 also displayed a rather strong shape bias with low variance across seeds throughout, which is curious given its lack of training.\footnote{We also ran Experiment 1 for all supervised models using the original classification decision procedure from \citeA{geirhos2019imagenet} and found a very similar pattern of results.}